Check out the six Ljubljana food experiences that you shouldn’t miss when you visit the charming Slovenian capital city.

 2. Take A Food Tour

-Although Ljubljana is a relatively small city, the number of restaurants, cafes and bars can be surprisingly overwhelming to travelers on an authentic food quest.
+Although Ljubljana is a relatively small city, the number of restaurants, cafes and bars can be surprisingly overwhelming to travelers on a food quest.
 The team at LjublanaNjam solves this dilemma with their excellent Ljubljana Yum food and drink guided walking tours.

 Our Ljubljana Yum food walk provided us with a great start to exploring the city’s culinary bounty.
 We learned about craft beer’s long history in Ljubljana dating back to the 19th century – with tastes included.
 Plus, with stops at five stops at local eateries, we ate the equivalent of a full-course meal while we chatted about the city’s history, architecture and food culture.

 If you think that Ljubljana is nothing more than a little city with a long name that’s difficult to pronounce, taking a food tour will show you that the city has much to offer visitors including those who like good food.
 In other words, the city has something for everybody.

 Slovenian wine was a revelation to us.
 After drinking wine around the world from Spain to South Africa, we were ignorant about Slovenia’s Podravje, Posavje and Primorska wine regions and the wine varietals.
 Looking to correct this situation, we signed up for a Ljubljana Wine Experience tour soon after we arrived in Ljubljana.

 More than up to the challenge, tour guide Andrej Mežnarčič started our wine tour with a funicular ride to the Ljubljana Castle so that we could visit a clone of the world’s oldest vine in Maribor.
 He then walked us into the former military fortress’ Archer Tower for a private wine tasting of three excellent Slovenian wines.